Warley-Juneo/Ft_Transcendence/README.md

 - [x] The user should be able to block other users.
 This way, they will see no more messages from the account they blocked.

-- [x] The user who has created a new channel is automatically set as the channel owner until they leave it.
+- [ ] The user who has created a new channel is automatically set as the channel owner until they leave it.
+# (no nosso jogo owner não pode deixar o canal ele pode somente excluir o canal).

 - [x]  The channel owner can set a password required to access the channel.
 	- [ ] change it.